Minoxidil 10% and 15%: Is High-Strength More Effective?

 Hypertrichosis (unwanted hair growth on areas other than the scalp)

-Oral minoxidil comes with potential side effects too.
+Oral minoxidil comes with potential side effects, too.
+These include:

 Low blood pressure or high heart rate